Osteopathic medical degree

 - International Association for the Study of Pain

 In his free time, Dr. Neufeld spends time with his family and friends.
 He is involved in his church, follows football, reads books on leadership and practices digital photography.
-Dr. Neufeld and his wife, Stephanie, have three children.
+Dr. Neufeld and his wife, Stephanie, have six children.